Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 She just went, oh, don't worry about it.

-Because she was offering it to another lady we were on the ship with
+Because he was offering it to another lady who was on the ship

 who was getting a bit seasick.